 While the objectives of an activity are the intended outcomes of that process, the object of a practice is the thing, or project, that people are working on to transform.
-This distinction between the output of the activities that form care practices and care as an emergent object makes it possible to conceive the elderly as receivers not of service but of solicitude.
-In fact taking care of a sick body without considerateness is mere servicework, not care.
-Therefore the object of a practice is also an epistemic object - defined by Knorr Cetina (2001: 184) as "always in the process of being materially defined, they continually acquire new properties and change the ones they have" - and they are simultaneously given, socially constructed, contested, and emergent (Blackler and Reagan, 2009: 164).
-Therefore in producing care as the emergent object of different professional practices there is the idea that practice is a collective knowledgeable doing.
-In Pareyson's terms we can see formativeness in the process whereby care takes form and becomes realized.
-In fact, Pareyson's aesthetic theory is an aesthetics of production - as opposed to an aesthetics of contemplation - and it concerns the becoming of the form, i.e. the outcome of a formation process.
-He is fascinated by the idea of human life as the invention of forms which acquire lives of their own: they detach themselves from their creators and become forms, engendering styles.
-There is hence a formative character in the whole of human industriousness, and art is only a specific domain of this formativeness, as we illustrated above.
+This distinction between the output of the activities that form care practices and care as an emergent object makes it possible to conceive of the elderly as receivers not of service but of solicitude.
+In fact, taking care of a sick body without considerateness is mere service work, not care.
+Therefore, the object of a practice is also an epistemic object-discussed by Knorr-Cetina as "always in the process of being materially defined" (2001: 184), and capable of acquiring new properties and modifying the properties that it has-and it is simultaneously given, socially constructed, contested, and emergent (Blackler & Regan, 2009: 164).
+In producing care as the emergent object of different professional practices, thus, there is the idea that practice is a collective knowledgeable doing.

+In Pareyson's terms, we can see formativeness in the process whereby care takes form and becomes realized.
+In fact, Pareyson's aesthetic theory is an aesthetics of production, as opposed to an aesthetics of contemplation, and it concerns the becoming of the form-that is, the outcome of a formation process.
+Pareyson was fascinated by the idea of human life as the invention of forms that acquire lives of their own: they detach themselves from their creators and engender styles.
+There is, hence, a formative character in the whole of human industriousness, and art is only a specific domain of this formativeness, as we illustrated above.
 Pareyson proposes that a work of art be regarded as pure formativeness, and the topic of his book on aesthetics is the work of art in its process of forming and being formed.
 But he also writes:

-if all spiritual life is formative, behold the possibility of beauty possessed by every work, be it speculative, practical or utilitarian [...] and formative, too, is the sensible knowledge that grasps every 'thing', producing it, and 'forming thereof' the image, so that this is 'accomplished' and reveals and captures, indeed is the thing' (Pareyson, 1954: 11).
+If all spiritual life is formative, behold the possibility of beauty possessed by every work, be it speculative, practical or utilitarian... and formative, too, is the sensible knowledge that grasps every 'thing', producing it, and 'forming thereof' the image, so that this is 'accomplished' and reveals and captures, indeed is the thing (Pareyson, 1988: 11).

-The realization of the object of a practice therefore emerges from a formative process in which an attempt is made to produce the image that renders the 'thing', and the outcome of knowing is seeing the 'thing' formed.
-Particularly evident in the production of objects is the performative and creative aspect that characterizes every 'doing', even when it consists in thinking or acting: "one does not operate without completing, performing, producing, and realizing" (Pareyson, 1954: 18).
-A work is 'accomplished' in so far as its doing comprises the way in which it must be done.
+The realization of the object of a practice therefore emerges from a formative process in which an attempt is made to produce the image that renders the "thing," and the outcome of knowing is seeing the "thing" formed.
+Particularly evident in the production of objects is the performative and creative aspect that characterizes every "doing," even when it consists in thinking or acting: "one does not operate without completing, performing, producing, and realizing" (Pareyson, 1988: 18).
+A work is "accomplished" insofar as its doing comprises the way in which it must be done.